pauldotknopf/PagingLinksBuilder/README.md

 Add [the only file](https://raw.github.com/theonlylawislove/PagingLinksBuilder/master/PagingLinksBuilder.cs) you need to your project.

-Add the following to an HtmlHelper extension class somewhere.
+Add the following to an HtmlHelper extension method somewhere.

 ```c#
 public static PagingLinksBuilder PagingLinksBuilder